apache/beam/learning/tour-of-beam/learning-content/go/common-transforms/aggregation/count/description.md

 # Count

-Count to get the total number of elements in different ways.
+`Count` provides many transformations for calculating the count of values in a `PCollection`, either globally or for each key.

 Counts the number of elements within each aggregation.
 The Count transform has two varieties: